Thursday morning when I went to let the chickens out of their coop I found poor

 Asher looked at me incredulously, tentatively reached in the coop and placed his hand on her still body a confirmed that she didn't feel warm.
 Not exactly cold.
 How cold did I mean?
 Alright already, if you want to confirm the death of a chicken I guess you've got to do it yourself.
 After my expert medical assessment I decided that yes, the old girl was indeed dead.

-Hazel was buried in a hasty ceremony attended by only her 2 siblings.
+only her 2 siblings.
 They squawked appropriately, bobbing their heads and eying critically my newly dug grave.
 So maybe it wasn't the recommended 3 feet, maybe only 2 feet or possibly, just barely one.
 I planned on covering it with the compost bin and besides, I could not bring myself to throw her body into the trash as my husband recommended.
 She had provided us with so much; the experience of holding a baby chick until it drops it's little head and falls fast asleep in your hands, watching that little chick mature into a scruffy teenager, and then full grown hen, and then peeking into the laying box to grab a warm egg and of course eating that same egg, the soft yolk broken over a piece of toast.
 I couldn't throw her away with the trash.

 Good bye Hazel, we'll miss you!